mgoulao/arkheion/README.md

-# arxivify
+# arkheion

-A Typst template based on popular LateX template used in NeurIPS, arXiv and bio-arXiv.
+A Typst template based on popular LateX template used in arXiv and bio-arXiv.
 Inspired by [arxiv-style](https://github.com/kourgeorge/arxiv-style)

 ![Example](example.png)